hacktoon/nami/README.md

 - Annual range: changes over month - winter/summer
 - Value range: 0:10, varies according to month and windmap

-#### RealmTileMap
+#### CivilTileMap
-- Use RegionTileMap
-- Grow cities' territory
+- generate large point distribution
+- select those next to rivers, sea and other regions
+- start a fill to determine capitals and villages
-  - discover routes
+  - define routes
 - Some may be unclaimed

 #### Other